DocsAdvanced guidesError Handling

 }

-3. Error Monitoring
+3. Error Monitoring:

-• Track error rates and patterns
+• Monitor error rates and patterns to identify systemic issues.

-• Set up alerts for critical errors
+• Set up alerts for critical errors or unusual spikes in error rates.

-Next Steps
+Next steps